-NASA has issued solicitation, received proposals and selected two teams for further study to develop a facility-class extreme precision Doppler spectrometer (EPDS) for the WIYN telescope with the goal of commissioning in 2018.
+NASA has selected Penn State to develop a facility-class extreme precision Doppler spectrometer (EPDS) for the WIYN telescope with the goal of commissioning in 2019.

 Simultaneous with the instrument development, NASA will manage an exoplanet-targeted Guest Observer program with existing instrumentation using NOAO share (40%, approximately 100 nights per year) of WIYN time.

-After the EPDS instrument is commissioned in the Fall of 2018, the partnership will exploit the new asset and the time available on WIYN telescope to support NASA missions such as Kepler, K2, and TESS.
+After the EPDS instrument is commissioned in 2019, the partnership will exploit the new asset and the time available on WIYN telescope to support NASA missions such as Kepler, K2, and TESS.
 With the focus on science observations, NASA will

 - Manage an exoplanet-targeted GO and guaranteed time program at WIYN with EPDS instrument and existing instrumentation on WIYN

 - Maintain a data management system to serve EPDS data products and make them available to the community.

 - Provide open community access to a cutting edge EPDS instrument for observations that support NASA missions.

 Exoplanet Exploration Program Scientist

 Program Director Division of Astronomical Sciences National Science Foundation